 23 NYCRR 500 regulations call for continuous monitoring as part of your cybersecurity program.
 (Absent that, covered entities can also conduct annual penetration testing and bi-annual vulnerability assessments.)

 Monitoring logs and security events is already a core component of strong information security.
 Corporate IT teams use Exabeam to ingest (directly or via a SIEM/log management system) file access logs, Windows event logs, email logs, web proxy logs, and other information necessary to identify risky activity.
-This fulfills the DFS requirement to detect the existence of cybersecurity vulnerabilities and malicious activity.
+This fulfills the NYDFS cybersecurity requirement to detect the existence of cybersecurity vulnerabilities and malicious activity.

 Monitoring IT Operations